 What is Europe?
 Why is it that after WWII France and Germany started to work together so closely?
 What did 1989 mean for the integration process?
-Does Turkey belong to Europe?
+Does Ukraine belong to Europe?
 Will there still be a European Union in 2030 and what will it look like?

-In this course the history of the European integration project is situated within long-term historical developments like industrialization and internationalization.
-Three developments are distinguished: the development of the EU itself, the development of the nation-states that form the EU and the general historical development.
+In this course the history of the European integration project is situated within long-term historical developments like globalisation and the transformation of the economy.
+Three developments are distinguished: the development of the EU itself, the development of the nation-states that shape the EU and the general historical development.
 How are these three influencing each other?

-Students will write a paper on the making of the European Union - themes may vary from a particular country (Germany, Italy) to the role of the new social movements in Eastern Europe in the 1970s and 1980s (Solidarinosc, Charta77) or comparing the history of the European integration process to that of the United States.
+Students will write an individual paper on the making of the European Union - themes may vary from a particular country, to the role of the new social movements in Eastern Europe, the role of renewed nationalism, the role of geopolitical challenges or comparing the history of the European integration process with that of the United States.

-- When: period 2, afternoon course, 3 meetings per week - Language: English - Admission criteria: elective, open to all BSc and MSc students - Work forms: lectures, tutorials and take-home assignments - Mandatory literature: van Middelaar, Luuk.
-(2013).
-The passage to Europe.
-How a continent became a union.
-Yale University Press.
+- When: period 2, afternoon course, 3 meetings per week - Language: English - Admission criteria: elective, open to BSc and MSc students - Work forms: lectures, tutorials and take-home assignments - Mandatory literature: Jarausch, Konrad H. (2021).
+Embattled Europe.
+A progressive alternative.
+Princeton University Press.